rian39/notes/badiou_number.md

 Essentially, a Number is a fragment sectioned from a natural multiplicity; a multiplicity thought, as ordinal, in its being qua being.
 211

 Every attempt to reduce the matheme to the sole spatialised evidence of a syntax of signs runs aground on the obscure prodigality of being in the forms of the multiple.
-51
+51 {#numbering} {#ensemble}

 Number is neither that which counts, nor that which we count.
 This regime of numericality organises the forgetting of number.
 51